2teez/rusty_tree/README.md

 This would be a bit impossible without installing the likes of `Cygwin`. so, I decided to write one.

-# Caveat
+### Caveat

-1. Unlike the `tree` command, `rusty_tree` only works on a sinle directory for now.
-I hope to make it take several directories and list all files and directories contained therein for each of the list of arguments.
+~~1.
+Unlike the `tree` command, `rusty_tree` only works on a sinle directory for now.
+I hope to make it take several directories and list all files and directories contained therein for each of the list of arguments.~~

 2. You *_CANNOT_* use `rusty_tree` on directory the user doesn't have permission.
 It will panic and the program will end abruptly.